Witham Navigable Drains: History

 Attempts to enlarge some of the drains in the East and West Fens are recorded by the Duchy of Lancaster in 1532.
 Wainfleet Haven was thought to be unsuitable as an outlet for the water, which was consequently routed to the River Witham and the Boston Haven.
 The first Maud Foster drain was cut in 1568, from Cowbridge to The Haven, but in 1631 it was inadequate, as there was widespread flooding in both fens, which resulted in Sir Anthony Thomas, John Warsopp and other Adventurers being commissioned to enlarge the Maud Foster drain and build a new outfall where it discharged into The Haven.
 As there was no money to pay for the works, the Adventurers were to be given land from that which had been drained in recompense.
 They spent around £30,000, and were given 16300 acre, which yielded rent of £8,000 per year.
 A further £20,000 was spent on improving the land they had been given.
 Not everyone was in favour of the work, as in 1642 many of those who formerly had common rights to the land formed a mob, and destroyed sluices, houses and crops.
 Their actions probably included destroying the new Maud Foster sluice.
 The Adventurers petitioned the House of Lords, but were unsuccessful in the House of Commons, where they were opposed by the Commoners.
-The House of Commons ruled that the Justices of the Peace should prevent and suppress riots, but did not take sides with either party.
+The House of Commons ruled that the justices of the peace should prevent and suppress riots, but did not take sides with either party.
 Legal action followed, which the Commoners won, with the result that the Court of Sewers were again responsible for drainage matters, but the ditches and sluices remained ruined for many year.
 Maud Foster drain was widened again in 1734, when another new sluice was built.
-The Witham Fourth Drainage District Commissioners were created by Act of Parliament in 1762, but the East Fen and the area managed by the Court of Sewers were specifically excluded from their sphere of influence.
+The Witham Fourth Drainage District Commissioners were created by act of Parliament, the Witham Drainage Act 1762 (2 Geo.
+3. c.
+32), but the East Fen and the area managed by the Court of Sewers were specifically excluded from their sphere of influence.